Gregor Edmunds: The Highlander Challenge

 The lack of young Scottish Highland Games competitors led Edmunds and his father to organise the Highlander Challenge.
 In 2007 the Highlander Challenge was successful in achieving record-breaking viewing figures for its time slot enough to spawn a larger event in 2008 at Scone Palace.

-Strength Sport Specialist

-Edmunds is the managing director of The Highland Games Consultancy ltd, Organising and running Highland Games and Strength Athletics events throughout the world.

-Edmunds is also the Equipment Manager at the World Strongest Man event and has held this position since 2008, designing and fabricating new concepts and equipment for World Strongest Man.

 Personal life

-Gregor currently lives in Glasgow on his father's estate in the Village of Carmunnock on Glasgow's south side. gregor is Divorced and has one daughter Izabella.
+Gregor currently lives in Glasgow on his father's estate in the village of Carmunnock on Glasgow's south side.
+Gregor is divorced and has one daughter.